Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias

 \section{Experiment Design}

-We conducted a between-subjects study, where each lay rater only experienced one condition, but could rate as many articles as they wanted.
-Subjects were recruited and completed the labeling tasks through MTurk.
+We conducted a between-subjects study, where each lay rater only experienced one condition.
+Each rater could rate as many articles as they wanted.
+Participants were recruited and completed the labeling tasks through MTurk.

 \textbf{Condition 1: No research.} The control condition asks participants to visit a URL (by clicking on a link in the interface) and then rate how ``misleading'' it was on a scale from 1=not misleading at all to 7=false or extremely misleading.